 Labia Minora Reduction

-Labia minora reduction, or labioplasty, is a remodeling of the enlarged inner lips of the vulva.
+Labia minora reduction surgery, or labioplasty, is a remodeling of the enlarged inner lips of the vulva.
 Enlargement of the labia minora may be apparent from childhood, but most often it is acquired, caused by childbirth, age or infection.
 It may bother the patient in a functional (wearing clothes, during sports) or in an aesthetic way.
 The procedure removes skin and mucosa in a way that the scar is barely visible.
-The procedure may be combined with a clitoral hood reduction (removal of the skin excess around the clitoris) and labia minora surgery.
+The procedure may be combined with a clitoral hood reduction (removal of the skin excess around the clitoris) and labia majora surgery.

 For better results and more comfort, general anesthesia is the rule for this surgery.
 However, in some patients, local anesthesia may be chosen.